tomafro/deja/README.md

 # Deja

-`deja` is a cli utility to cache the output of commands, and re-use the previous output when called again.
+`deja` is a CLI utility to cache the output of commands, re-using previous output on subsequent calls.
 It's used like this:

 ```bash
 $ deja run -- some-slow-command --with --arguments
 The meaning of life is 42
 ```

+## Installation

+At present, the easiest way to install `deja` is with [`cargo`](https://doc.rust-lang.org/cargo/), using `cargo install deja`.

+## Usage

-The first time `deja run` is called (with a given command and arguments), it runs the command and caches the output.
-If called again, it decides whether to repeat the previous output, or re-run the command.
-Different options control how this decision is made, including if a file or directory has changed, time has passed, or a user provided scope has changed.
+The first time `deja run` is called, the given command is executed and the output both displayed and cached.
+If called again (with the same arguments), the cached result is displayed.
+By passing various options, you can control under what conditions to return the cached result, or when to re-run the command.
+These include checking if a file or folder have changed, a period of time has passed, or a provided scope is different.

 Here's an example, calling `date` to print the current date, waiting, then calling it again.
 The second call returns the same result, even though time marches inexorably onward: